Amazon EC2 Auto Scaling

 The following table describes the scaling options available and when to use them:

-The scaling options are configured through Scaling Policies which determines when, if, and how the ASG scales and shrinks.
+The scaling options are configured through Scaling Policies which determine when, if, and how the ASG scales and shrinks.

-The following table describes the scaling policy options available and when to use them (and more detail further down the page):
+The following table describes the scaling policy types available for dynamic scaling policies and when to use them (more detail further down the page):

 The diagram below depicts an Auto Scaling group with a Scaling policy set to a minimum size of 1 instance, a desired capacity of 2 instances, and a maximum size of 4 instances: